 One of the things that struck me most was the isolation of everyone involved in the recovery process.

-Wondering how this point could be addressed, I started to image a town centre which would offer many opportunities to interact: things like access to theatre rehearsals, giving a hand in a bakery, or sitting in a cafe and watching the buzz on the town square while chatting with a stranger.
+Wondering how this point could be addressed, I started to imagine a town centre which would offer opportunities for patients to interact: things like access to theatre rehearsals, giving a hand in a bakery, or sitting in a cafe and watching the buzz on the town square while chatting with a stranger.
 This way patients and relatives could be part of the everyday life in town.

 And I thought that tourists might add to the picture.